aolwas/aws-token-rotate/README.md

 # Installation

-This package has only been tested on Ubuntu and Debian Linux OS.
+This package has only been tested on Ubuntu/Debian Linux OS and MacOS.

+## Releases

+Pre-built binaries are provided for Linux and MacOS, both in x86_64 and aarch64 variants

 ## Cargo